ChicoQ/BigDataBlog/sqoop.md

 ## Sqoop first imports the data to a temporary location in HDFS.
 It then generates a query for creating a table and also anohter query for loading the data from the temporary HDFS location, using the Hive `load data inpath` statement to move the data into the Hive warehouse directory in HDFS.
 You can specify the temporary location with either the `--target-dir` parameter or the `--warehouse-dir` parameter.

+##

+- By default, sqoop stores the data in the user's home directory with the same name as the imported table.
+- You can specify an alternative directory with the `--target-dir` parameter.
+- Make sure the directory you specify with the `--target-dir` parameter doesn't already exist in HDFS.
+Otherwise sqoop will throw an error, just as Hadoop does when a MapReduce output directory is already present.
+- If you don't want to use your HDFS home directory, you can specify that all sqoop imports go into a special directory with the parameter `--warehouse-dir`.
+Sqoop will then load the imported data under the directory you specify for the `--warehouse-dir` parameter, in a subdirectory named the same as the imported table.
+Make sure you don't use the Hive warehouse directory, which is `/user/hive/warehouse` by default, for your temporary location.

 ```
 sqoop import
 --connect jdbc:mysql://172.29.1.12/test